Consumer edition active

 Symptoms of Cerebral Palsy

 Symptoms of cerebral palsy can range from clumsiness to severe spasticity that contorts the child's arms and legs, requiring mobility aids, such as braces, crutches, and wheelchairs.
-Because other parts of the brain may also be affected by the problem that caused the cerebral palsy, many children with cerebral palsy have other disabilities, such as intellectual disability, behavioral problems, difficulty seeing or hearing, and seizure disorders.
+Because other parts of the brain may also be affected by the problem that caused the cerebral palsy, many children with cerebral palsy have other impairments and conditions, such as intellectual disability, behavioral problems, difficulty seeing or hearing, chronic pain, speech and language disorders, seizure disorders, dislocated hips, and drooling.

-There are four main types of cerebral palsy:
+There are 4 main types of cerebral palsy:

 • Spastic